Will Washington-area schools publicly report coronavirus cases? Many say no.

 In fact, the U.S. Education Department published a letter specifically urging the disclosure of school cases back in March.
 “School notification is an effective method of informing parents and eligible students of an illness in the school,” the letter argues.

-In the District, Mayor Muriel E. Bowser (D) has not said how or if city officials will publicize school-related virus cases.
+D.C.
+Mayor Muriel E. Bowser (D) has not said how or if city officials will publicize school-related virus cases.
 The D.C.
 Health Department has said it is not disclosing outbreaks at day cares to the public.

 The public school system in the nation’s capital is online-only, but officials said that they are considering bringing back groups of students starting Nov.
 9, and that they will notify the entire school community if someone tests positive in the building.
 KIPP DC, the city’s largest charter network, said it is following similar protocols.
 The network said it has had no positive cases since some in-person learning started this fall.